seanox/pdf-service/manual/Introduction.md

 ### Type

-TODO:

-The template can contain three fragments: header, content, footer.
-The rendering of the markup uses overlays.
-During rendering, the type tells the generator which fragments of the markup is generated.
-The generator can thus react specifically to the fragments if it is necessary for the generator implementation.
-Type provides the constants for the layers as enumeration.
+Templates consist of three fragments: Header, Content and Footer.
+The markup is rendered using overlays, to which Type provides the corresponding constants as an enumeration, which can then be used by the generator implementation as an orientation to be able to react specifically to the fragments.

 ### TemplateException